geoserver/geoserver-cloud/catalog-support/catalog-event-bus/README.md

 This module uses [spring-cloud-bus](https://cloud.spring.io/spring-cloud-static/spring-cloud-bus/3.0.0.M1/reference/html/) to notify all services in the cluster of catalog and geoserver configuration changes.

-The remote event notification mechanism is agnostic of the transport layer, which depends on the configured [spring-cloud-streams](https://cloud.spring.io/spring-cloud-static/spring-cloud-stream/3.0.6.RELEASE/reference/html/)  Mesage Broker, which is in principle any supported [AMQP](https://www.amqp.org/) (Advanced Message Queuing Protocol) provider, Apache Kafka, Kafka Streams, Google PubSub, Azure Event Hubs, and more, depending on the `spring-cloud-streams` release and third-party binder implementations;
+The remote event notification mechanism is agnostic of the transport layer, which depends on the configured [spring-cloud-streams](https://cloud.spring.io/spring-cloud-static/spring-cloud-stream/3.0.6.RELEASE/reference/html/)  Message Broker, which is in principle any supported [AMQP](https://www.amqp.org/) (Advanced Message Queuing Protocol) provider, Apache Kafka, Kafka Streams, Google PubSub, Azure Event Hubs, and more, depending on the `spring-cloud-streams` release and third-party binder implementations;

 We're using [RabbitMQ](https://www.rabbitmq.com/) as the message broker in the default configuration, by means of including the `gs-cloud-catalog-event-bus-amqp` dependency in all services, which this particular module does not depend on.